knaw-huc/data-envelopes/help_documentation.md

 Some fields in a data-envelope are compulsory.
 These are marked with a star in the editor.
 If these fields are not filled in, then the data-envelope will fail validation.
 Validation occurs when you press the Submit button.
 You can save an invalid envelope, but you can not successfully submit it.

 For all other fields, the rule is to fill in as much as you reasonably can.
 Priority should be given to the information that is most important for your particular dataset.
+You may know the information yourself, you may find it in dataset or project documentation, or you may ask colleagues (if they have access to the editor then they can fill in the information directly).
+If data-envelopes already exist for similar datasets, then it can be helpful to look at these for guidance as to how to fill in your data-envelope - how to name organisations, what to include in text descriptions, which genre and topic keywords to use etc. In particular for data-envelopes from the same institution or team it makes them more readable if they are filled in consistently.

 When you have completed the data-envelope, ask a colleague to review it.
 If they have access to the editor, then they can review it there.
 Otherwise, you can download a copy from the table (in PDF, HTML or CDMI format) and send this to them for review.